publicissapient-france/hello-grpc/article/article.md

 }
 ```

-Once you finish implementing the server side logic, you can write a test to see if the server returns the expected value.
-There are examples that you can find on [github](https://github.com/grpc/grpc-java/tree/master/examples). gRPC provides classes such as `GrpcCleanupRule`, `InProcessServerBuilder` to make unit testing easier.
+Once you finish implementing the server-side logic, you can write a test to see if the server returns the expected value.
+There are examples that you can find on [GitHub](https://github.com/grpc/grpc-java/tree/master/examples). gRPC provides classes such as `GrpcCleanupRule`, `InProcessServerBuilder` to make unit testing easier.

 You can check [PokedexServer](https://github.com/xebia-france/hello-grpc/blob/master/serverapp/src/main/kotlin/fr/xebia/hellogrpc/PokedexServer.kt) to see the full implementation and [PokedexServerTest](https://github.com/xebia-france/hello-grpc/blob/master/serverapp/src/test/kotlin/fr/xebia/hellogrpc/PokedexServerTest.kt) for the unit test.